Studying at the KHM

 35 Jahre Kunsthochschule für Medien Köln

-The KHM laboratory: Most of the students' work takes place in the KHM's studios and laboratories, which are equipped with high-quality equipment tailored to the diversity of the subject areas taught.
-The combination of artistic practice with art and media theory discourses, film studies analyses and aesthetic, philosophical and technical questions is also an integral part of the programme, teaching and research.
+Creativity needs space: At KHM, a large part of the programme takes place in the studios and laboratories, which are excellently equipped to accommodate the diversity of artistic ideas and projects.
+Here, artistic practice merges with exciting discourse: whether art and media theory, film studies analysis or aesthetic, philosophical and technical questions.
+All of this shapes teaching and learning.

-Guests in courses: KHM does not grant guest student status.
-Teachers have limited opportunities to admit guests to their seminars upon request.
-Guests are generally not permitted to participate in courses that use direct funds and/or laboratories, studios, or similar facilities.
+Guests in courses: The KHM does not grant guest student status.
+Lecturers have limited opportunities to admit guests to their seminars upon request.
+Guests are generally not permitted to participate in courses that use direct funds and/or laboratories, studios or similar facilities.

 Possible artistic specializations (alphabetical and exemplary):